aaronbcarlisle/merge-csvs/README.md

 Merge CSVs
 ================================

-Contains some simple csv merging stuff using pandas and pathlib.
+Contains some simple csv merging stuff using the `pandas` and `pathlib` libraries.

 ---